-For me I know that I eat a lot of carbs, consume too much caffeine, have a really bad sweet tooth, and I love really bold flavors.
+For me, I know that I eat a lot of carbs, consume too much caffeine, have a really bad sweet tooth, and I love really bold flavors.
 I also know that I get bored with eating the same thing so I need variety.

 Get In Touch With How You Feel

 So you know how you are eating and what you are eating.
 Now you need to know how it makes you feel, physically and emotionally.
 Do you feel sluggish after your favorite meal?
 Does your stomach hurt?
-Do you often suffer from heart burn?
+Do you often suffer from heartburn?
 Does what you eat make you feel guilty?
 Do you feel energized after eating?
 I know that’s a lot of thinking but its kind of a big component of eating with intention.

 I know that I feel sluggish after eating too many carbs.
-That my stomach isn’t crazy about caffeine on empty stomach.
+That my stomach isn’t crazy about caffeine on an empty stomach.
 That I feel fuller longer if I eat protein at every meal.
 I know that eating a lower carb diet with plenty of protein makes me feel more energized.

 Make A Change

-Now that you are have all of the knowledge, its time to make a change.
+Now that you have all of the knowledge, its time to make a change.
 What things are you going to work on?
 What habits need addressing?
 Are there things you can’t change due to other health issues?

-For me I have started a food diary so I can watch my nutrition better.
+For me, I have started a food diary so I can watch my nutrition better.
 I can’t eliminate carbs because I have some blood sugar issues, but I can reduce them.
 I wasn’t eating enough protein so I plan to eat more.
 I also know to cut my caffeine intake and to make sure I have my coffee with my breakfast, not before.
 I also plan to quit eating on the run.
 I need to sit down and enjoy my dinner slowly.
 I’ll be more relaxed, less likely to eat junk, and I will be able to tell when I have eaten enough.

 Eating With Intention

-Of course eating with intention (mindful eating) is a process.
+Of course, eating with intention (mindful eating) is a process.
 Even though you know your habits and you’ve identified the changes you are going to make, it doesn’t stop there.
 You’ll want to keep all of these things in your mind when planning your meals and while eating.
 Yes, it is a bunch of work.
 I never said it was going to be easy.

 I actively make sure I am making good decisions.
 I think about why I am eating my food.
 I think about how it tastes.
 I think about the nutrients I am getting.
 I also think about how I feel while eating it and how I feel afterward.
 Of course, I don’t think for hours.
 I don’t write a thesis for every meal.
-It just give myself a few minutes to reflect.
+I just give myself a few minutes to reflect.
 It makes for a good way to disconnect from that iPhone while I eat too!
-Wink Wink.